-One last future direction involves with the relationship between distraction and unconscious extinction, and the contribution of unconscious extinction to the traditional therapy of exposure.
-Page and colleagues (1999; 2003) have found evidence to support that, for at least some forms, distraction may reduce the intensity of fear during exposure.
+Another future direction involves the relationship between distraction and unconscious threat extinction, and the contribution of unconscious threat extinction to the traditional therapy of exposure.
+Page et al. (1999, 2003) found evidence to support that, for at least some forms, distraction may reduce the intensity of fear during exposure.
 Additionally, safety behaviors (Milosevic & Radomsky, 2008) were found to not interfere with treatment and to potentially aid in treatment under certain circumstances.
-Research has shown that distraction strategies can cause one to feel that events and emotions are under one’s control, such that people feel a sense of security and control in their ability to handle a situation and to carry out a particular task.
+Research has shown that distraction strategies can cause an individual to feel that events and emotions are under one’s control, such that the person feels a sense of security and control in his or her ability to handle a situation and to carry out a particular task.
 Therefore, distraction may improve the effectiveness of exposure as a result of increased sense of control and self-efficacy (Craske, Street, & Barlow, 1989; Page et al., 2008).
-Whether the process of unconscious extinction is similar to the process of conscious extinction, remains to be determined.
-However, another related question is whether a person who undergoes unconscious exposure, similar to distraction, function better, feel more capable in him/herself, and thus experience an increase in treatment efficacy?
+Whether the process of unconscious threat extinction is similar to the process of conscious threat extinction remains to be determined.
+However, another related question is whether people who undergo unconscious exposure, which is similar to distraction, function better, feel greater self-capability, and thus experience an increase in treatment efficacy.
 Perhaps, the combination of conscious and unconscious exposure might work in an additive or synergic manner.
-Future research might shed light on these possibilities, that may expand the translational implication of the current study.
+Future research might shed light on these possibilities, which may expand the translational implication of the current study.